mathi755555/Faculty-Repository-Monitory-Syystem/README.md

 See [LICENSE](LICENSE) for more information.

 ---
-**Note:** This project is not affiliated with Lovable or any AI code generation service.
+**Note:** This project is not affiliated with any AI code generation service.
 All code and content are tailored for academic use.